Non-Prescription Commercial Diets for Dogs with Kidney Disease

 Those mixtures will provide in the neighborhood of 50 calories per ounce, to help you compute how much to give.
 You'll have to figure out how many calories their dog needs, which you should be able to do based on whatever you've been feeding before.
 Such a mixture will provide in the neighborhood of 50 mg phosphorus per 100 kcal.

-You must add calcium at the rate of around 500 mg per pound of added food.
-You can use ground eggshell (1/4 tsp provides 500 mg calcium), or any other form of plain calcium.
+You must add calcium at the rate of around 1,000 mg per pound of added food.
+You can use ground eggshell (1/2 tsp eggshell powder provides 1,000 mg calcium), or any other form of plain calcium.
 Calcium helps to bind phosphorus, as well as meeting dietary needs.
+Dogs with kidney disease should get two to three times as much calcium as phosphorus in their diets.

 The more fresh foods that are added to the diet, the more important it becomes to balance the diet in the long term (short term, a few weeks to maybe a few months, it's OK to feed an incomplete diet).
 This is especially true for younger dogs, who may be on the diet for years.
 So if half the diet is fresh foods, just fatty meat plus starchy grains won't provide all the nutrition your dog needs.
 Add a multi-vitamin and mineral supplement that does not include phosphorus to help make up the difference.